jackcooperusesvim/Music_Analysis/README.md

 # Summary
 ## The Data
-I found [this](href=https://www.kaggle.com/datasets/thebumpkin/10400-classic-hits-10-genres-1923-to-2023?resource=download>this) dataset on Kaggle the other day, and as a musician, I couldn't resist.
+I found [this](href=https://www.kaggle.com/datasets/thebumpkin/10400-classic-hits-10-genres-1923-to-2023?resource=download>this) dataset on Kaggle the other day, and as a musician, I couldn't resist taking a closer look.
 In this analysis I will be taking an informed look at the cultural nature of the different genres of music. dataset consisting of some parsed musical features of 15000 tracks of various genres on Spotify.
 I will be looking at some of this data, and inserting some more personal understanding of Music culture from the standpoint of a musician.
 ## The Cultural Roots of Music Genre
 In a world constantly looking for the "next thing", the time any given piece of music will remain popular seems so very short.
 But might there be some particular bands or styles which garner the appreciation of listeners over longer periods of time?
 Well, lets take a look at the data.
 This dashboard was designed to answer the following question: What time periods are most listened to across different styles?
 ### The Results